 If you have older relatives you would like to give input, consider putting them on a video call.
 By taking them through your house, they might spot things that you might have overlooked.
 And give you advice on things to get rid of to make more space.

 Don’t be hard on yourself if you feel like you missed something that is obvious to someone else.
 It takes a village, and no one is a perfect parent.
 Your little one and you will likely have to learn together how best to keep a home safe together over time.
+For other tips on how to babyproof your home, check out this guide by BabyGates Expert.

 Looking for other ways to save money that can be used for diapers and baby clothes for your little one?
 If so, consider getting into couponing and saving money on groceries.
 As well as setting a budget and having date night at home.